top of page

 • activities of daily living

-While a formal diagnosis isn’t required to benefit from occupational therapy services, OTs often work with kids who present with the following diagnoses:
+While a formal diagnosis isn’t required to benefit from occupational therapy services, OTPs often work with kids who present with the following diagnoses:

 • Autism